List of The Price Is Right pricing games: Pathfinder

-The contestant immediately receives $1,000 and the item prices are revealed, one level at a time.
-Their winnings are increased each time that the total for a level is higher than the previous one: $5,000 for the first story, $10,000 for the second story, and $100,000 for the attic.
-The contestant may choose to stop the game at any time and keep all money won to that point.
-However, if a level total is lower than the previous one, the game ends and the contestant forfeits everything.

 Pick-a-Number

 The contestant is shown a prize and its price with one digit missing.
 The contestant wins the prize by correctly selecting the missing digit from three possible choices.

 Pick-a-Pair

 The contestant is shown six grocery items that form three pairs of equal price.
-The contestant selects two items, trying to pick one such pair; the price of the first item selected before the contestant selects the second.
+The contestant selects two items, trying to pick one such pair; the price of the first item selected is revealed before the contestant selects the second.
 If the first attempt is unsuccessful, the contestant is given a second chance by discarding one of the two chosen items and matching the remaining one.

 Plinko

-Plinko is played for up to $50,000.
+Plinko is usually played for up to $50,000.
 The contestant is given one free chip and can win up to four more by pricing smaller prizes.
 For each prize, the contestant is shown a price and must choose which digit of two displayed—the first or the second—is correct.
 The contestant wins the small prize and an extra chip for choosing the correct digit.
 After pricing all of the items, the contestant places one chip at a time on a pegboard (styled similarly to a bean machine), where it eventually falls into one of nine spaces at the bottom.
 The values of these spaces are arranged symmetrically.
 From the outside in, the sequence is $100–$500–$1,000–$0, with the middle space worth $10,000.
 The contestant wins the corresponding amount of money once the chip falls into a space, and the chip is removed from the board.
-If a chip becomes stuck on the board, it is knocked loose and returned to the contestant to drop again.
+If a chip becomes stuck on the board where the contestant cannot reach it to set it in motion again, it is knocked loose and returned to the contestant to drop again.
 The process is repeated until the supply of chips is exhausted.

 Plinko debuted as a pricing game in January 1983.
-Originally, the center space was worth $5,000, with a potential top prize of $25,000.
+Originally, the center space was worth $5,000, for a potential top prize of $25,000.